Sparse Signal Recovery via Generalized Entropy Functions Minimization: Entropy Function Minimization

 \section{Entropy Function Minimization}

-In this section we propose the algorithms to perform the sparse signal recovery tasks in (\ref{eq:sefm_ssr},\ref{eq:refm_ssr}).
-Specifically, the proximal regularization \cite{Martinet1970, Proximal13} of the data fidelity term $f(\vx)=\|\vy-\vA\vx\|_2^2$ and the first order approximations of the entropy functions $h_p(\vx), h_{p,\alpha}(\vx)$ are minimized in alternation iteratively until convergence.
+Here we present the algorithm to perform the sparse signal recovery tasks formalized in \eqref{eq:sefm_ssr},\eqref{eq:refm_ssr}.
+The data fidelity term $f(\vx)$ is convex and smooth, the sparsity regularizers $h_p(\vx), h_{p,\alpha}(\vx)$ are nonconvex and nonsmooth.
+FISTA \cite{FISTA09} is adapted as the accelerated inexact proximal gradient method \cite{APG2015} to minimize the nonconvex objective functions.

-The proposed entropy functions $h_p(\vx)$, $h_{p,\alpha}(\vx)$ are nonconvex, a good initialization is needed to ensure good performance.
-Here we will use the solution from $l_1$ norm-minimization as the initialization to our proposed algorithm.
-The sparsity-promotion analysis in section \ref{subsec:sparse_analysis} shows that we are able to obtain sparse solutions by minimizing the entropy functions.
-In order to solve the problems in (\ref{eq:sefm_ssr},\ref{eq:refm_ssr}), the following two steps are repeated in alternation until convergence.